 - The book’s target audience and relevant demographics.
 Who needs this book?
 Readers interested in a topic?
 A certain sub-genre of nonfiction?
 Other writers?
 Students?
 If students, in which kinds of classes, at what level?

 - The book’s selling points: What might motivate someone to purchase the book?
 What will readers gain, so to speak?

 - Positioning your book in the market: What books on the same subject are currently in print?
 How is your book different from them?

-If you are unsure about whether your project fits the editorial program of the Press, please feel free to send a brief initial query to Mr. Griswold at email@example.com.
+If you are unsure about whether your project fits the editorial program of the Press, please feel free to send a brief initial query to Ms. Snead at firstname.lastname@example.org.